Bitte beachten Sie: Diese Stellenanzeige ist nicht mehr aktiv.

 The position will be with the Chair of East Asian Economy and Society at the Department of East Asian Studies.
 Our focus is on modern East Asia (roughly covering the 20th and the 21st centuries, defined mainly as Northeast Asia (China, Japan, and the two Koreas) but also including the ten ASEAN members states of Southeast Asia.
 Our basic philosophy is that of Area Studies, i.e. we value a holistic approach that includes a solid command of at least one East Asian language, a perspective that goes beyond a single East Asian country, and the knowledge of the cultural background including history and literature.
 At the same time, we emphasize the compatibility of our research and teaching with established, non-area focused disciplines including, but not limited to, history, economics, sociology, and political science.

-Applicants from all subfields of political science whose research has a focus on East Asia are encouraged to apply.
-The successful candidate will have a formal academic degree (either MA or PhD) in political science (including international relations and comparative politics) in addition to a formal academic degree in East Asian Studies.
+Applicants from all subfields of economics, especially political economy and economic policy, whose research has a focus on East Asia and especially on Korea are encouraged to apply.
+The successful candidate will have a formal academic degree (either MA or PhD) in economics in addition to a formal academic degree (at least a BA) in East Asian Studies.
 One of these degrees must be a PhD.
-Candidates with ABD will be considered.
-The successful candidate must further have excellent command of written and spoken English and the proven ability to actively use one of the Northeast or Southeast Asian languages (no preference for any specific language) in his or her research on a very high level of proficiency.
-The successful candidate is expected to teach, among others, seminars on Political Systems in East Asia and on International Relations in East Asia.
-This includes the professional supervision of academic term papers in these fields.
+The successful candidate must further have an excellent command of written and spoken English and the proven ability to actively use one of the Northeast or Southeast Asian languages (preference for Korean) in his or her research on a very high level of proficiency.
+The successful candidate is expected to teach, among others, an exercise course on Economic Systems in East Asia.
+Teaching includes the supervision of academic term papers.
+A research interest in institutional economics or in entrepreneurship will be of advantage.

 In addition, we expect the successful candidate to have